sschuberth/triplecheck-reporter/README.md

 reporter
 ========

-This tool is useful for the cases when you want to evaluate your source code from a licensing compliance perspective.
+This tool helps to evaluate your source code quality from a licensing compliance perspective.

-The end result is a report written in SPDX format that includes the following details:
+The end result is a report written in SPDX format that includes:
+- License and copyright identification (LGPL, GPL, Apache)
 - Lines Of Code (LOC)
 - Checksums (MD5, SHA256, SSDEEP)
-- Filenames
+- Filenames (and types)
-- Basic license identification (LGPL, GPL, Apache)
 - File size

-With this kind of information becomes possible to get a preliminary idea of the code before access to the source is made available.

 Credits